 Two statewide initiatives have helped BC frame its goals with a focus on accomplishing them.
 First, the adoption of Vision for Success goals in 2017 followed by the Governor's Roadmap for Community College performance from 2022-2023 to 2026-2027.
 And secondly, the implementation of the Student-Centered Funding Formula (SCFF) in 2018-2019, provided funding based on the needs of low-income students and on student achievement outcomes in lieu of revenue being based exclusively on attendance.
-These initiatives complement the Accrediting Commission for Community and Junior Colleges's (ACCJC) expectations that member institutions will annually establish floor and aspirational growth institutional set standards (ISS) using metrics that overlap the Vision for Success and SCFF metrics.
+These initiatives complement the Accrediting Commission for Community and Junior College's (ACCJC) expectations that member institutions will annually establish Institution Set-Standard (floor) and stretch goals (aspirational) using metrics that overlap the Vision for Success and SCFF metrics.